Changing your environment can greatly improve your outlook. And that doesn’t have to cost a fortune.

 I have a friend who calls herself a professional arranger because people hire her to come to their homes and “redecorate” with the things they have.

-She goes through every room, the attic and basement; every cupboard and closet taking inventory of everything available for her final designs.
+She goes through every room, the attic, and basement taking inventory of everything available for her final designs.
 Then, she completely clears the room and starts from scratch to furnish and decorate with only the things that she found in the home.
 The results are amazing.

 Changing the color of one wall can change the entire mood and look of that room.
 One quart of paint is all you need.
 You can fool the eye with the way you use paint, therefore making a room appear larger or smaller just by the choice of color.